Rapidfacture/rf-load/README.md

 ## Conflicting module names

-If you ever run into the issue of having modules of the same base name, that would later on cause confusion on your .require() calls, you can define a prefix that is added in front of each modules name.
+If you have modules with the same name in you .require() calls, define a prefix in front of each modules name.

-For example, imagine two module directories:
+For example two module directories:
 * moddir1
   * mod1.js
   * mod2.js